 Property management fees are the monthly fee paid by property owners to property management companies for providing professional management services.
 Although some charge a flat fee, most charge a percentage of the property’s gross monthly rent.
-Our property management fee Calculator is a convenient tool for property owners to easily understand and calculate how much in fees they would be paying to have their rental property professionally managed.
+Our property management cost calculator is a convenient rental property calculator for property owners to easily understand and calculate how much in fees they would be paying to have their rental property professionally managed.

 Calculate Property Management Fees

 Please input the required fields (*) below to calculate a property’s property management fees.
 Be sure to also check out our guide on how property management works.

 This calculator is meant for educational purposes only.
 The calculation generated from the calculator does not, and is not intended to, constitute financial advice.
 As such, all information, content, and materials available on this site are for general informational purposes only.
 Please review our Editorial Standards for more info.

 The standard formula for calculating property management fees rate is noted below.
 Note that you will first need to determine your gross rent per month for the entire property and the property management percentage (%) values first to input into calculation.

 1. Gross Rent – Gross rent is the full amount of rent paid before other expenses are subtracted, such as utility or maintenance costs.